-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should contact the office coordinating the program, service, or activity, or contact Dean Perez, the City’s ADA Coordinator at 425-806-6201 or firstname.lastname@example.org.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should contact the office coordinating the program, service, or activity, or contact Michelle Davis, the City’s ADA Coordinator at 425-806-6205 or firstname.lastname@example.org.

 The ADA does not require the City to take any action that would fundamentally alter the nature of its programs or services or impose an undue financial or administrative burden.

-Complaints that a City program, services, or activity is not accessible to persons with disabilities should be directed to Dean Perez, Human Resources Director and ADA Coordinator at 425-806-6201 or email at email@example.com.
+Complaints that a City program, services, or activity is not accessible to persons with disabilities should be directed to Michelle Davis, Senior Human Resources Analyst and ADA Coordinator at 425-806-6205 or email at email@example.com.

 The City will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids to services or reasonable modifications of policy.